Emulator Issues #267

 I uploaded a good fifo log at https://dl.dolphin-emu.org/nbx/dffs/sonic_heroes_issue_267.dff .
 Indeed, the software renderer does not suffer from the issue pointed out here.

-#42 Updated by magumagu9 almost 5 years ago
+#42 Updated by magumagu9 over 5 years ago

 There was a bunch of discussion on IRC about this today.
 Quick summary: